Non-profit Legal Structures

 Has its own legal personality and can enter into contracts in its own right.

-Can have members who have a formal role in governance.
+Allows members to have a formal role in governance.

 The Charity Commission advises that a CLG will be a better option if your charity is likely to want to issue debentures (or bonds).